 Act two took care of Hamlet, in increasingly reduced versions.
 Here’s where they got the audience to really participate.
 A woman looking a lot like she’d rather not be on stage at all (body language spelled “AWKWARD” in capital letters) was picked to be one part of Ophelia’s psyche (screaming).
 A man was picked to be another part (running around on stage) and the audience was split in a few groups to be her internal monologue.
 It was absolute chaos, but we had so much fun.
 The shy and super-awkward young lady got rapturous and well-earned applause when she let out an almighty scream to finish off the scene.
 Even though she clearly didn’t want to be there, the guys on stage seemed to whisper quiet encouragement throughout to make her feel more comfortable.

-At any rate, the Squeeze and I were unanimous.
+At any rate, Mr T and I were unanimous.
 This was a brilliant show with lots of laughter.
 The subject matter, while we’re not Shakespeare fans, was perhaps a bit more agreeable than sports, like we expected it would be.
 The only way the show could possibly have been improved was if they had the plush, walking Godzilla with flashing red eyes available as merchandise.

 An evening in the company of the Reduced Shakespeare Company is most certainly an evening well spent.